Paragalaxias eleotroides

-Paragalaxias eleotroides also known as the (Great Lake darter, and also the Great Lake galaxias) is a genus of freshwater fish of the family Galaxiidae, endemic to Tasmania, Australia.
+Paragalaxias eleotroides also known as the (Great Lake darter, and also the Great Lake galaxias) is a species of freshwater ray-finned fish of the family Galaxiidae, endemic to Tasmania, Australia.

 The fish is only known to occur in the Central Highlands (Tasmania) and has been designated as vulnerable.

-There are currently four recognized species in this genus:

 It is one of the species considered in the 2006 Threatened Tasmanian Galaxiidae recovery programme.